taiaburbd/brain_mri_segmentation/README.md

-# brain-segmentation
+# Brain Segmentation Challenge

-This repository contrains source code and the report for the Brain Segmentation challenge.
+This repository contains source code and the report for the Brain Segmentation challenge.